 Just beside the futon and table is my book case.
 Its a shared space so it stores patterns, craft and sewing books as well as some of my partner's and house stuff.
 Also in this corner are my wrapping paper and some interfacing stands in the plant stand, yarn on top of the shelves and my radio.

 I love my clipboards - but they look much better without the table - but in the interests of a proper reveal - here they are!

 My sewing machines (and most of my piles of stuff) live on the other side of the room as well as my desk.
 I seem to outgrow my storage far too quickly.
 These boxes house my overlocker, quilting fabrics, paper, etc.

 It also houses my favourite silk fabric - some day I may even make something with it!

-And inside a "cupboard" to the left is a badly organised pile of stuff.
+Inside a "cupboard" to the left is a badly organised pile of stuff.
 When we moved into the house there were shelves, a boiler and a door but we've removed the boiler to get instant hot water instead and the shelves didn't fit back in without it.
 The door was the next victim and I'm hoping the whole cupboard will disappear soon too.
-More fabric, yarn and card making supplies.
+The space (much more relevant than cupboard!) is more fabric, yarn and card making supplies.